uvaai/ml1/modules/m1/content.md

 # Module 1

-The deadline for both Python for Data Processing and Introduction to Machine Learning 1 is **Friday February 5th at 17:59**
+The deadline for both Python for Data Processing and Introduction to Machine Learning 1 is<br>**Friday February 5th at 17:59**

 | Day                | Python for Data Processing | Introduction to Machine Learning 1    | Seminars                                                           |
 |--------------------|----------------------------|---------------------------------------|--------------------------------------------------------------------|